 Gauge is often the easiest visible starting point because it appears directly on string packaging and in guides.
 A player comparing 9s, 10s, or 12s is comparing thickness categories, but thickness alone is not the whole technical story.

-The safe editorial framing is to say that gauge is connected to tension context, while the actual technical result depends on chart conditions such as pitch, scale length, and string construction.
+Gauge is connected to tension context, but the actual technical result depends on chart conditions such as pitch, scale length, and string construction.
 That is why this article does not create its own tension chart.

 For broader gauge help, read Guitar String Gauge Guide.